dreamento/dreamento/README.md

 5. Autoscoring: Real-time sleep staging, open to any algorithm  (is not ideal yet, still under development)
 6. Modulation: sleep modulation by visual, auditory, and tactile stimulation
 7. annotations: The experimenter can set various annotations throughout the experiment.

+## Post-processing:
-8. Post-processing tool (OfflineDreamento.py): Integration of all the collected data for post-processing!
+OfflineDreamento.py: Integration of all the collected data for post-processing!

 ## How to install?
 Create all the required packages on a virtual environment: